 Following allegations of election fraud, Myanmar's Tatmadaw military took control of the government in a coup d'état on Feb.
-1. The country's current leader, Aung San Suu Kyi, and other prominent politicians were reportedly detained in the process, and have since been put under house arrest, per ABC News.
+1, 2021.
+The country's de facto leader, Aung San Suu Kyi, and other prominent politicians were detained in the process, and have since been put under house arrest.
 Now thousands of people are taking part in street protests and strikes, calling for the release of Suu Kyi and for democracy to be restored.
 Prior to her leadership, Myanmar had been under military rule for nearly five decades.

 Who Is Aung San Suu Kyi?

-Aung San Suu Kyi is the State Counsellor of Myanmar.
-Her close aide Win Myint is actually the president of the country, as the constitution forbids Suu Kyi from occupying the role as her children are foreign nationals, but she is "widely seen as the country's de facto leader" per BBC News.
-In November 2015, she led the National League for Democracy (NLD) to a "landslide victory", officially taking the country out of Tatmadaw rule.
+Although Aung San Suu Kyi is technically the State Counsellor of Myanmar, she is widely considered the country's leader.
+In November 2015, she led the National League for Democracy (NLD) to a landslide victory, officially taking the country out of Tatmadaw rule.

 What Is Currently Happening In Myanmar?